PM-Hu/MatPFF/README.md

 ## Features

 - Two-dimensional linear elastic phase-field fracture
-- AT1 & AT2  phase-field models, PFCZM will be added
+- AT1 & AT2  phase-field models, PFCZM is added in 24-12-12

 ## Example

-- LPlate
+- LPlate，AT1

 > Figure 1.
 Snapshot of the phase-field.
 >